FftyShadesofCode/FftyShadesofCode/README.md

 <h2>Hey there! <img src="https://c.tenor.com/nebZyl8oN7IAAAAi/wave-hello.gif" width="30" height="30" alt="Waive"></h2>

 <h4>Fullstack Developer</h4>
-<p>🔭 I'm currently working on mastering Node.js in order to create increasingly effective solutions for better and better API's. </p>
+<p>🔭 I'm currently working on mastering Node.js in order to create increasingly effective solutions for better and better APIs. </p>
-<p>🌱 I'm currently learning multiple different python & javascript libraries as well as some low level C++ like SDL2 and SFML. </p>
+<p>🌱 I'm currently learning multiple different python & javascript libraries and looking forward to moving on to
+learning Vue, Angular, and Ruby on the Rails. </p>
-<p>👯 I'm open to collaborate on anything Javascript. </p>
+<p>👯 I'm open to collaborations. </p>